hiking90/rsbinder/README.md

 ## Overview
 **rsbinder** offers the following features:

-* **rsbinder crate**: A library crate for implementing binder service/client functionality.
+* **crate rsbinder**: A library crate for implementing binder service/client functionality.
-* **rsbinder-aidl crate**: A tool for generating Rust code for rsbinder from aidl.
+* **crate rsbinder-aidl**: A tool for generating Rust code for rsbinder from aidl.
-* **rsbinder-hub crate**: Provides functionality similar to Binder's ServiceManager.
+* **crate rsbinder-hub**: Provides functionality similar to Binder's ServiceManager.
-* **rsbinder-tools crate**: Provides command line tools likes service manager and binder device initializor.
+* **crate rsbinder-tools**: Provides command line tools likes service manager and binder device initializor.
-* **example-hello crate**: An example of service/client written using rsbinder.
+* **crate example-hello**: An example of service/client written using rsbinder.

 ## Prerequisites to build and test